 It cannot be!

-Ean denied the image his eyes so clearly witnessed.
-Half as tall as horses, entirely black with eyes like darkly golden fire, they lifted their paws out of the night-shadows that birthed them and gathered around their cloaked master, red tongues lolling.
+Ean denied the vision his eyes were so clearly witnessing.
+Half as tall as horses, entirely black with eyes like silver fire, they lifted their paws out of the night-shadows that birthed them and gathered around their cloaked master, red tongues lolling.

-Had it been daylight and sunny, still they would have cast no shadow, for darkhounds were shadows—made real.
+Had it been daylight, still they would’ve cast no shadow, for darkhounds were shadows—made real.

-And then the stranger reached the clearing, and Ean became intimate with a new kind of terror.
+And then the hooded stranger reached the clearing, and Ean became intimate with a new kind of fear.

-The stranger turned toward Ean then as if feeling his questioning thought.
+The stranger turned his hidden gaze directly to Ean as if he knew him on sight.
 Pushing back the cowl of his hood, he locked gazes across the distance with the prince, and Ean knew he was dreaming.
-A Shade and his darkhounds?
-Is this some twisted jest?

-“Look at me but once, Prince of Dannym,” said the stranger with the silver face that gleamed like chrome, metal yet living flesh, “and I have the power to bind you to my will.”
+“Look at me but once, Prince of Dannym,” said the man with the face like mirrored silver, “and I have the power to bind you to my will.”

-Even as the stranger spoke these words, Eammon and the others wordlessly took the ropes and began binding each other’s wrists.
+While Ean strained to find some desperate understanding, Eammon and the others took the ropes from the darkhounds’ mouths and began binding each other.
 They moved stiffly, and their eyes were wild.

-Ean tried to find his voice, pushing against the confines of his throat, but though he screamed inside, not even a squeak emitted.
-He tried to lift just one finger, and the effort left his heart pounding and the sound of blood throbbing in his ears.
-Only his eyes moved freely, and he searched the darkness for a sign of Creighton, but either his blood-brother had fallen, or he was out of Ean’s line of sight.
+Ean tried to shout, but his voice merely pushed against the confines of his throat.
+He tried to lift his hand; the effort left his heart pounding and the sound of blood throbbing in his ears.
+Only his eyes remained free, so he searched the moonlit night for Creighton.
+But either his blood-brother had fallen, or he stood out of Ean’s periphery.

-“We had to elude the King’s Guard,” the man in the lead said breathlessly.
-“We led them for a chase, but they’ll be here soon.”
+“We had to elude the King’s Guard.”
+The man in the lead shifted agitatedly in his saddle and aimed a narrow-eyed look over his shoulder.
+“They’ll be here soon.”

 “Get the prince on his horse and be off then.”
-The Shade pinned his gaze once more on Ean.
-“Go with them, Ean val Lorian.”
+The Shade looked once more to Ean.
+“Go with them, Prince of Dannym.”

-Ean found his legs suddenly moving quite without his volition.
-More frightening still, he couldn’t even affect a jerking motion in the pretense of fighting against the stranger’s will; his legs simply no longer belonged to him.
+Ean found his sword back in its sheath and his legs suddenly moving quite against his volition.
+More frightening still, he couldn’t even pretend to fight the Shade’s command; his legs simply no longer belonged to him.

 The Queen’s men had just finished binding each other when the hounds began their unnatural keening again.
 This time an unmistakable hunger resonated in the whine.

-“Creighton Khelspath!” commanded the Shade, his clear voice rising above the ravening din.
-“Attend!”
+“Creighton Khelspath!”
+The Shade’s clear voice rose above the hounds’ ravening din.
+“Attend me!”

-Tears came unbidden to Ean’s eyes, and he reached for his sword with sudden desperation that he might do anything to stop this, but his fingers couldn’t close upon the leathered steel.
-The sword hung encouragingly at his side, yet it might’ve been aboard the Sea Eagle for all he could use it.
+Fury clenched in Ean’s chest.
+He reached for his sword with sudden desperation—could he not do anything to stop this?—but his fingers couldn’t close upon the leathered hilt.
+The sword hung encouragingly at his side, yet it might’ve been aboard the Sea Eagle for all it would aid him.

 Creighton dropped to his knees.

-The Shade walked to stand behind Creighton, and Ean saw his sword gleaming with a silver-violet sheen.
-He placed the tip against the back of Creighton’s neck, and Ean thought he might loose his mind.
-No!
-No!
-Noooooooo!
+The Shade walked behind Creighton and lifted his sword, the steel of which gleamed with a silver-violet sheen.
+He placed the tip against the back of Creighton’s neck, and Ean thought he might lose his mind.

-Tell Kat that I love her.
+Tell Kat that I love her, Ean.
 Tell her I will always love her.
 Tell her I’m sor—

 The voice ended with the Shade’s two-handed thrust.